✓ Updated July 2026

 When is the absolute best time to visit Malaga to soak up the sun without the peak summer crowds?

-For that perfect blend of sunshine and fewer people, I always recommend May, June, or September.
-The weather is glorious, perfect for hitting the beaches and exploring the Alcazaba, but you'll find a much more relaxed atmosphere than in the sweltering, packed months of July and August.
-Plus, the sea is wonderfully warm in September!
+For that perfect blend of sunshine and fewer people, I always recommend May or September.
+The weather is beautifully warm, ideal for hitting the beaches or exploring the Alcazaba, but you'll find a much more relaxed atmosphere compared to the July and August rush.
+Plus, the sea is still wonderfully inviting for a swim in September!

-Beyond the famous Picasso Museum, what are some must-see spots that capture Malaga's authentic spirit?
+Beyond the Picasso Museum, what are some must-see cultural spots that offer a real taste of Malaga?

-Are there any 'hidden gem' beaches or coastal areas near Malaga that are worth the trip?
+Are there any 'hidden gems' or less touristy areas near Malaga that are worth a day trip?

 How many days do you need in Malaga, Spain?